ff13dfly/Anchor/js/README.md

 #### setKeyring

-Set the @polkadot/api keyring class, it is used to verify the account.
+Set the @polkadot/api keyring object, it is used to verify the account.

 ```javascript
     // @param ks object  //polkadot Keyring class